dachcom-digital/pimcore-toolbox/README.md

 - [Javascript Plugins](docs/80_Javascript.md)

 ## Pimcore Fixes / Overrides
-- fix the pimcore iframe [maskFrames](src/ToolboxBundle/Resources/public/js/document/edit.js#L8) bug (in some cases the iframe overlay field does not apply to the right position)
+- Fix the pimcore iframe [maskFrames](src/ToolboxBundle/Resources/public/js/document/edit.js#L8) bug (in some cases the iframe overlay field does not apply to the right position)
 - Transforms all the brick config buttons (`pimcore_area_edit_button_*`) to more grateful ones.

 ## Copyright and license